 What to do with this activity?

 Ancient Celtic art is full of repeated patterns, often interwoven, complicated and colourful.
-For instance, have a look at images from the Book of Kells which is free online on the Trinity College website.
-We suggest you zoom in (by pressing the + sign) to one or two of the illustrated pages.
-Notice how the patterns are very precise and mathematical.
+For instance, have a look at images from the Book of Kells here.
+Zoom in on the images to see the precise and mathematical patterns.
+Go in to Trinity College Dublin to see the real thing when you can.

 To draw your own Celtic knot have a look at these video instructions from NRICH MATHS.
 You can print out the mathematical grid that the knot is based on from the same website, or draw it out for yourself using a ruler and pencil.